 Kelly McAllister, the EarthCent Ambassador to Union Station.
 Kelly is now fifty-seven years old, married to Joe McAllister, mother of Dorothy and Samuel, and step-mother of Joe's informally adopted adult son, Paul.
-In the last book, Kelly attended the first conference of EarthCent Ambassadors on Earth with her husband and son, and was kidnapped by aliens on her way back to Union Station.
+In the last book, Kelly attempted to prepare for the review of humanity's status on the tunnel network by soliciting criticism from all of the alien ambassadors.

 Joe McAllister, owner of Mac's Bones (which he won in a poker game), a junkyard with access to Union Station's hollow core.
 Mac's Bones currently offers repairs for small spaceships and a training area for EarthCent Intelligence agents.
-An ex-mercenary, Joe helps part-time with training agents, does ship repairs, and runs a micro-brewery on the lower deck of the decommissioned ice-harvester they call home.
+A former mercenary, Joe has stepped back from training intelligence agents to help Paul recondition and sell ships that were abandoned in the station's long-term parking orbit and auctioned for back fees.

-Samuel McAllister, now fifteen, is finishing up at Libby's experimental school and starting to work part-time to save for the Open University.
-Samuel is still secretly in daily contact with Ailia, the Vergallian girl who was taken in by Aisha (Paul McAllister's wife) after being abandoned on the set of "Let's Make Friends," and who was later reclaimed by her elder half-sister, Baylit.
-The two children practice dancing together through the magic of a pair of quantum-coupled robot toys created for the them by Stryx Jeeves, in "Vacation on Union Station."
+Samuel McAllister, now sixteen, is attending the Open University with a dual major in Space Engineering and Vergallian Studies.
+He remains in secret daily contact with Ailia, the Vergallian girl who was taken in by Aisha (Paul McAllister's wife) after being abandoned on the set of "Let's Make Friends," and who was later reclaimed by her elder half-sister, Baylit.
+The two teens practice dancing together through the magic of a pair of quantum-coupled robot toys created for the them by Stryx Jeeves, in "Vacation on Union Station."
 Samuel also competes in ballroom dancing with Blythe's daughter, Vivian.

 Donna Doogal, wife of Stanley, mother of Blythe and Chastity.
 Donna is Kelly's best friend and the manager of the EarthCent embassy.
 She specializes in arranging social events and runs a monthly dance mixer for humans.
 Stanley is a dropout from a PhD program in economics who worked for twenty years as an information trader for a gaming consortium, and he's now the CFO for the InstaSitter business created by his daughters.